levichlev/karen-bot/README.md

 # Karen Bot
 This bot is in it's early stages, but it was made as a joke.
 Since then I have updated the bot regularly with anti swearing and other stuff.
 Now, yes, this bot is not the best bot and it never will be, but I spend my time doing what I like making something that is semi-useful.
+# Purpose
+The purpose of making this repo public is so peaple can learn from it (or copy, I dont judge) and implement it in their bot.
 # Links
 Invite link - https://discordapp.com/oauth2/authorize?&client_id=599289687743397889&scope=bot&permissions=8